 Members of the EXCO Committee Date 5 March 2014

 Enquiries K Lakmeeharan

 Contact Person W Venner

-Telephone number 011 800 3250
+1 PM .
+A 1 011 800 3250

 TITLE OF SUBMISSION

 Business case for the creation of a permanent Top Engineers programme that will (a) help to deliver and accelerate critical business projects for Eskom whilst reducing dependency on external consultants, and (b) continue the development of Top Engineers beyond the foundational year currently on offer.